 The inauguration of the telescope was held on 2020 June 26.
 For this purpose, a press conference was given during which Michaela Kraus highlighted the POEMS project to the press and TV present during that event.

 Olga Maryeva was invited on 26.
-February 2020 to present a seminar talk entitled "Romano's star - why we continue to study it" at the Astronomical Institute of the Charles University in Prague, where she presented her new research results on this fascinating LBV/post-LBV object.
+February 2020 to present a seminar talk with title "Romano's star - why we continue to study it" at the Astronomical Institute of the Charles University in Prague, where she presented her new research results on this fascinating LBV/post-LBV object.

 On 20.
 January 2020 our POEMS team member Olga Maryeva was awarded the Jan Frič price for the year 2019.
 She obtained this award for her excellent research results in the field of "Massive stars in late evolutionary stages and their environment".